 Exit Taxation after the implementation of Article 5 of ATAD

 The directive asks the countries to specify cases in which taxpayers are subject to exit tax rules and taxed on unrealised capital gains.
 The valuation of a market value at the time of exit shall be based on the arm’s length principle.
-In case the assets enter into a structure, the destination state shall establish the same valuation as the departure state.
+In case the assets enter into a structure, the destination state shall establish the same valuation as the departure state (which sometimes allows depreciation).

 Taxpayers shall have the obligation to immediately pay the amount or in instalments over a certain number of years (ATAD mentions 5 years), possibly together with interest and eventually a guarantee.